inerciapt/impulse/content/en/participate.md

 ## Music Showcase

-We will have a screening block dedicated to music produced explicitely to be premiered at Inércia 2025!
+We will have a screening block dedicated to music produced explicitely to be premiered at Impulse 2026!
 We will play a maximum of 5 minutes of each track submitted.
 We are looking for submissions of the following kind:

  * Tracked music, composed using tracker software, for whatever target platform you use